daniel-broadhead/daily-dev/notes/Week_6_Notes.md

 # Projects
 - Add deleting functionality to the update_library script.
 And a func to view the library? - Delete added
+- Update generator file to include date of problem for leetcode problems